-Hedges do more than mark a boundary on an East End place.
+Hedges do more than mark a boundary on an East End property.
 They frame views from the road, soften fencing, and signal that someone cares for the landscape.
 Spring is when growth wakes up, which makes it a smart season to set the shape you want for the months ahead.
 This guide follows what we say on our hedge trimming service page: precision work for privet, arborvitae, and ornamental hedges, with clean lines and healthy density.
 Use it alongside our broader article on how often to trim hedges if you want a year round rhythm.

 Why spring matters for the first serious pass